 One shoe, five heights - a great solution for keeping high heels from damaging your feet.

-Traditional High Heels and Hammertoes
+Traditional High Heel Pain and Hammertoes

 The most common cause of hammertoe is a muscle and tendon imbalance.
 This imbalance, which leads to a bending of the toe, results from mechanical (structural) changes in the foot that occur over time in some people.
 Hammertoes are often aggravated by shoes that don't fit properly and, in some cases, ill-fitting shoes can actually cause the contracture that defines hammertoe.